-- 1. Screenings are provided yearly to the following: - Vision screenings for all students grades K, 2nd and 4th by "Vision Research" (subject to change) - Vision screenings for all 5th and 6th grade students by the "Lion's Club" (subject to change) - Vision and hearing for all special education students as requested by the Special Education Coordinator - Basic dental screenings and education are offered by Sarrell Dental for all grades every year (subject to change) - Scoliosis screenings for all 5th and 6th grade students opted-in (subject to change) - 2.
-Management of chronic health conditions is provided during school hours by the School Nurse and other trained personnel.
+- 1. Screenings are provided yearly to the following: - Vision screenings for all students grades K, 2nd and 4th by "Vision Research" (subject to change) - Vision screenings for all 5th grade students by the "Lion's Club" (subject to change) - Vision and hearing for all special education students as requested by the Special Education Coordinator - Basic dental screenings and education are offered by Sarrell Dental for all grades every year (subject to change)

+2. Management of chronic health conditions is provided during school hours by the School Nurse and other trained personnel.
 In order to provide this service, the "Student Health Form" must be completed and returned to the School Nurse in a timely manner.
 A new "Student Health Form" is required every year.
 It is the responsibility of the parent/guardian to provide this and all updated health information to the school nurse.